LEICHHARDT’S DIG TREE PARK

 Leichhardt’s animals for the expedition included 15 horses, 13 mules that were unbroken, bought from the Australian Agricultural Company at Stroud in New Wales.
 They had a lot of trauma as they had age on them and were difficult to break into useful pack animals.
 The animals had to be tethered to trees and blindfolded to get the pack saddles on them.
 Forty head of cattle, 108 sheep, 270 goats and five dogs accompanied the party.

 They had just two tents.
 I suppose Leichhardt intended to sleep under the stars as he did on the first journey when the weather was dry and agreeable.

-There were just nine men in the party to deal with all these animals and not all of them experienced stockmen.
-As all animals travelled at a different pace.
-Just think what a difficulty it would have been to keep these animals together in the thick scrubs which they encountered.
+There were just nine men in the party to manage these animals and not all were experienced stockmen.
+As all animals travelled at a different pace, just think how difficult it would have been to keep them together in the thick scrubs they encountered.

 It was Leichhardt’s plan to travel to the north over the same country that he knew, and at some point turn west towards the Swan River settlement in Western Australia.
 This would have been a journey of some 5000 kms.

 THE JOURNEY BEGINS

 The party left Jimbour Station on the Darling Downs in November 1846.
 By the time the party reached the Dawson River, the wet season had begun.
 Men and animals struggled on over the difficult terrain.
 In particular, crossing the range which divides the Dawson River catchment and entering that of the Comet River, with the showers persisting.